-A translucent quartz with sparkling reflections that occurs in a range of colors.
+A translucent quartz with sparkling reflections.
+It occurs in a range of colors.

 What is Aventurine?

 Aventurine is a variety of translucent quartz with abundant small plate- or flake-shaped inclusions.
 Light entering the quartz strikes these inclusions and reflects from them.
 This produces a sparkly appearance known as "aventurescence."

 When the inclusions are abundant and in a common orientation, their reflections can be eye-catching.
 This property, along with desirable colors, are what give aventurine its appeal as a gemstone.
 Aventurine is usually green, but also occurs in orange, yellow, red, pink, brown, white, gray, and blue.

 Spelling Note: Aventurine is spelled with a "v" as the second letter.
 Speak and write carefully to help others know that the word does not have a "d."